secretlycarl/onboarderr/README.md

 Setup is much easier now! just docker compose and tweak all initial settings on the site itself.

-The readme (and screenshots) will be updated soon.
+The readme (and screenshots) are being updated.

 # onboarderr
 Self-hosted user onboarding site for Plex and Audiobookshelf server owners